moushumi-das/Data-Analysis/README.md

 [(https://github.com/KeithGalli/Pandas-Data-Science-Tasks/tree/master/SalesAnalysis/Sales_Data)]

 # Objective
-* Concatenating multiple csvs together to generate a new DataFrame.
+* Concate multiple csv files together to generate a new DataFrame.
 * Get information about the dataset using describe() & info().
-* Adding new columns.
+* Add new columns.
 * Use groupby() to perform aggregate analysis.
 * Display the sales break down by product category.
 * Display a line plot of top_sales_hour
-* Finding the correlation between price of the products and quantity ordered.
+* Find the correlation between price of the products and quantity ordered.
 * Generate a bar graph of top selling city.

 Pie graph of 'Product type' and 'Quantity Ordered'.